WAKE UP, SLEEPY HEAD

 So whether you’re a night owl or you just can’t turn your brain off when you crawl into bed—in a perfect world, we’d all wake up feeling calm, refreshed and ready to face the day head on.

-According to Shape, it’s possible to change your ways and become a “morning lark” by following these tips.
+It’s possible to change your ways and become a “morning lark” by following these tips.

 - Get enough sleep and let "bedtime" take care of itself.